vRobM/sanity-lander/README.md

-# A minimal Next.js site with Sanity Studio
+# Lander - A minimal Next.js site with Sanity Studio

 This starter is a statically generated site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.